If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Keep your arms straight underneath your shoulders and lift your hips 6-8 inches off the floor.

-- Bend your elbows and lower your body toward the floor as deep as possible.
+- Bend your elbows and lower your body toward the floor as deeply as possible.

 3. Kitchen Counter Dips

 You can do a counter dip in the kitchen of your home.
 Almost every kitchen countertop has a corner where you can perform several exercises, including dips.
-The counter dips primarily work on the pecs and triceps and helps you to build muscles at home.
+The counter dips primarily work on the pecs and triceps and help you build muscles at home.

-However, it is slightly challenging compared to other dips workouts.
-Because during this exercise, you have to press the entire body weight like push-ups.
+However, it is slightly challenging compared to other dip workouts.
+Because during this exercise, you have to press the entire body weight, like push-ups.

-Let’s see how to perform a dip using a counter’s corner in your house kitchen:
+Let’s see how to perform a dip using a countertop corner in your kitchen:

 - Stand upright in front of the kitchen counter corner, place your hands on it, and slightly lean your torso forward.